-In December 2016, Fairway Preschool received a prestigious 5-star rating from the Ohio Department of Education in the new Step Up to Quality rating system, which is based on national research standards.
+Since December 2016, Fairway Preschool has continued to receive a prestigious 5-star rating from the Ohio Department of Education in the Step Up to Quality rating system, which is based on national research standards.

 Step Up to Quality is Ohio’s rating system administered by the Ohio Department of Education and the Ohio Department of Job and Family Services.
 Participating programs can earn from one to five stars.
 All Early Learning Childhood Education and Preschool Special Education Programs funded by the Ohio Department of Education are mandated to participate in Step Up To Quality and are required to achieve a rating of 3, 4, or 5 to maintain state funding, as well as administer and report on the Early Learning Assessment for all early childhood education and preschool special education funded children.